Scott Bray pauses while discussing “the summer of his heart’s discontent.”

 labs, to address the growing complexity of care required for men and women with heart disease.

-To donate, please visit ruhf.org or contact Laura Herman, Senior Development Officer at 306.655.6530 or email@example.com.
+Donate online or contact Laura Herman, Senior Development Officer at 306.655.6530 or firstname.lastname@example.org for more information.